 What do CRNAs do?

-As a CRNA, you are responsible for numerous tasks, including setting up patients who may need anesthesia, caring for patients under it, monitoring their vital signs, managing ventilators, and administering medications.
+As a CRNA, you are responsible for numerous tasks, including prepping patients who may need anesthesia, caring for patients already anesthetized, monitoring vital signs, managing ventilators, and administering medications.

 - Setting up surgical rooms for operation